JayConnelly/Hello-World/README.md

 # Hello-World
 first git hub project
-and now has some new changes in it \n wonder if the newline escape works?
+and now has some new changes in it
+wonder if the newline escape works?